nouvist/codespace.flutter/README.md

 But you don't need to build it by yourself.
 You can also uses my build [here](https://github.com/nouvist/codespace.flutter/pkgs/container/codespace.flutter).

-This repository is configured with ZeroTier for mesh VPN connecting Codespace to your phone, so you can use ADB.
+This repository is configured with both ZeroTier and Tailscale as mesh VPN solution.
+Use `service` as `systemctl` substitute.

 ## What is included?

-- Flutter SDK `stable`
+- Flutter SDK `stable`.
-- Android SDK `33` (will updated accordingly to the target SDK version of Flutter)
+- Android SDK `33`, will updated accordingly to the target SDK version of Flutter.
-- ZeroTier
+- ZeroTier and Tailscale.

 ## Usage